What kind of aid system do we need by 2040, and how do we build it starting now?

 Download presentation here (English, French, Spanish)

-We invite all community-based, local leaders and humanitarian actors to bring your voices!
-In the September/October of 2025 we will be opening consultations for Phase 2 of the Future of Aid 2040: Pathways to Transoformation where we work together to explore what these possible futures mean for us and how we can build a collective vision of effective humanitarian action.
+We invite all community-based, local leaders and aid actors to bring your voices!
+Between October and December 2025 we will be opening consultations for Phase 2 of the Future of Aid 2040: Pathways to Transformation where we work together to explore what these possible futures mean for us and how we can build a collective vision of effective aid.
 You can participate through a series of surveys or structured online seminars we will be hosting to identify - watch this space and follow along to find out more!

-If you are a network/movement/organization and you are interested in joining the Future of Aid 2040 project, please reach out to us at futureofaid@iaran.org.
+If you are a network/movement/organization and you are interested in joining the Future of Aid 2040 project - or you just require any information regarding the project - please reach out to us at futureofaid@iaran.org.

-Thank you for joining us in crafting a resilient future for humanitarian aid.
+Thank you for joining us in crafting a resilient future for all.

 #FutureOfAid2040 #Pathways2Transformation #FutureOfAid #FOA2040